 Millions of dollars have allegedly been stolen from personal superannuation and share trading accounts using hijacked identity credentials that were obtained on the dark net.

-The Australian Federal Police and on Tuesday revealed the “multi-layered cybercrime activity” after a 12-month investigation into a major fraud and identity theft syndicate with the Australian Securities and Investment Commission.
+The Australian Federal Police on Tuesday revealed the “multi-layered cybercrime activity” after a 12-month investigation into a major fraud and identity theft syndicate with the Australian Securities and Investment Commission.

 A 21-year-old Melbourne woman, who was due to face court on Tuesday, is expected to be charged with multiple offences, including conspiracy to cause unauthorised access and/or modification of data, for her suspected involvement in the syndicate.